 There are many Bitcoin IRA solutions in the market.
 Why should you choose this one?

 Because unlike most “Bitcoin IRAs”, our structure allows you to hold your own private keys while using IRA or Roth IRA funds.
+This is both more secure and cheaper in the long run.

 Why is this important?

-First, as the saying goes, “not your keys, not your Bitcoin.”
+As the saying goes, “not your keys, not your Bitcoin.”
 When you don’t hold the private keys for your Bitcoin, your funds are by necessity exposed to:

 - Hacks.
 There have been 30+ successful hacks to date of Bitcoin exchanges and other custodians.